ajipalar/ecoli_evolution/README.md

 ## Data Wrangling

-This repository reproduces the _escherichia coli_ variant calling [workflow](https://datacarpentry.github.io/wrangling-genomics) in a reproducible manner using snakemake an Apptainer container.
+Reproduces the _escherichia coli_ variant calling [workflow](https://datacarpentry.github.io/wrangling-genomics) using snakemake and an Apptainer container.
 The workflow proceeds by (i) fetching both the sequenced genomes of _e. coli_ from successive generations and a reference genome; (ii) assessing read quality using FastQC and/or trimming and filtering; (iii) aligning reads to the reference genome; (iv) post-alignment cleanup; (v) variant calling.

 ## Installation